ErProsp/AirLLM-upgraded-for-qwen-3.5-3.6/README.md

 print(tokenizer.decode(generation_output.sequences[0], skip_special_tokens=True))

-" <- end fo the code
+" <- end of the code

 Leave a comment if you liked this repository.
 I'll apprecciate it :)